 California, Winchester Mystery House

-An inherited fortune, mysterious deaths, and staircases that lead to nowhere—are only a few beats of the Winchester Mystery House’s history.
+An inherited fortune, mysterious deaths, and staircases that lead to nowhere—these are only a few beats of the Winchester Mystery House’s history.

 Sarah Winchester, of the Winchester rifle fortune, supposedly built this house over the course of more than three decades to baffle wayward spirits.